 Tor Du (SN 842 856)

-The hill is part of the Pumlumon range, which is an extensive range of hills in the north-western part of Mid and West Wales, and is situated above the A 44 which is to its south and is positioned between the small communities of Llangurig to its south-east and the even smaller community of Eisteddfa Gurig to its west south-west.
+The hill is a part of the Pumlumon range, which is an extensive group hills in the north-western part of Mid and West Wales, and it is situated above the A 44 road which is to its south and is positioned between the small communities of Llangurig to its south-east and the even smaller community of Eisteddfa Gurig to its west south-west.

 |Tor Du (SN 842 856)|

-As well as being listed as a Dewey, this hill is also listed as an Uchaf and a 500m Twmpau, with Yr Uchafion being a co-authored list with Aled Williams.
-When this hill was first included in these two later compilations it was listed as Esgair y Maesnant South-East Top, with the use of a directional name based on its adjacent peak toward the north-west, and this is the name used when the details relating to a rudimentary survey that gave the hill over 30m of drop were sent to Michael Dewey, who excepted the survey result and listed it as Esgair y Measnant SE Top.
-The information sent to Michael was reliant upon Ordnance Survey maps of the day and these had no name for the hill.
+When this hill was first included in the Yr Uchafion and the list that later became known as the 500m Twmpau it was listed as Esgair y Maesnant South-East Top, with the use of a directional name based on its adjacent peak toward the north-west, and this is the name used when the details relating to a rudimentary survey that gave the hill over 30m of drop were sent to Michael Dewey, who excepted the survey result and listed it as Esgair y Measnant SE Top.
+The information sent to Michael was reliant upon Ordnance Survey maps of the day and these did not show a name for the hill.